All photos are from: nasjonalrassikringsgruppe.no

 Reflections

-Working with diverse stakeholders, from policymakers to the public, underscored the importance of tailored communication that balances detail with accessibility.
+- Collaborating with stakeholders, from policymakers to the public, reinforced the importance of clear hierarchy, consistent messaging, and accessible presentation.

 previous project